shouya/thinking-dumps/lazy/README.md

 Because of purity, zero argument lambda is not allowed.

+*compiler details:* all syntatic sugars, including multi-argument lambda and multiple application, are expanded in the compiling phase. a lambda definition will be expanded to a `λraw` typed expression, which will become a real `λ` when it is being evaluated.

 **application**

 You can apply values on procedures, as well as lambdas,

 ```racket